Roger Dean (musician): Music

 In Australia, Dean has played keyboards with the Sydney Alpha Ensemble, Watt, and the British tenor Gerald English.
 He has been active within the What is Music? festivals, playing piano and computers.
 He has also played vibraphone with Collier, and recorded on the instrument on the album Lysis Plus.

 Dean formed the British group LYSIS in 1970, and it became austraLYSIS in 1990 in Australia.
 LYSIS always presented both improvised and composed music, and operated within jazz and free improvisation as well as contemporary classical music circles.
 LYSIS and austraLYSIS have continuously evolved, including presenting multimedia and electronic work.
 Currently austraLYSIS is primarily a creative ensemble which also presents electroacoustic work of others.

 Dean's music has been presented live and broadcast around the world.
 His largest commission to date, SonoPetal, was from the Australian Chamber Orchestra.
 He has also written for Peter Jenkin, Rob Nairn, Chaconne Brass, Sydney Alpha Ensemble, the Wallace Collection, and for the Kinetic Energy Theatre Company in Sydney.
 With Hazel Smith, he has created many text and sound works, including Poet without Language, Nuraghic Echoes, The Erotics of Gossip, and The Afterlives of Betsy Scott, all commissioned by the Australian Broadcasting Corporation.
 He has produced real-time and performative algorithmic works involving interaction between sound and image components (soundAFFECTS, Time The Magician and many other works).

 Dean's work appears on more than 50 commercial recordings on labels such as Audio Research Editions, Discus, Mosaic Records, Soma Quality Recordings, Future Music Records (FMR) (UK); Jade Music, Rufus and Tall Poppies Records (Australia); and Crayon, Cuneiform Records, and Frog Peak Music (US).
 He has worked with many improvisers, including Derek Bailey, Ashley Brown, Tony Oxley, Evan Parker, Barry Guy, the London Jazz Composers' Orchestra, Ted Curson, Terje Rypdal, John Surman, Tomasz Stańko, and Ken Wheeler.
 Dean has also worked with contemporary composers such as Mauricio Kagel, Krzysztof Penderecki, and Karlheinz Stockhausen.

-Dean has written and edited several musicological books about jazz, improvisation, and electroacoustic music, his most recent being Sounds from the Corner: Australian Jazz on CD (Australian Music Centre, 2005); and the Oxford Handbook of Computer Music (Oxford University Press, 2009; Editor).
+Dean has written and edited several musicological books about jazz, improvisation, and electroacoustic music, his most recent being: the Oxford Handbook of Computer Music (Oxford University Press, 2009; Editor) and the Oxford Handbook of Algorithmic Music (Oxford University Press, 2018; co-Editor, with Alex McLean).